 - Bre’anna: She’s still 100% in charge of her younger children’s food choices, but her oldest is more independent.
 She tries to teach him about the connection between food and health, and encourages him to make healthy choices when he can.
 He often does!
 But she tries not to worry when he doesn’t.
 Right now, he has no negative reactions to any foods.

 - Angie (from Autoimmune Wellness): With teenage girls, it’s important to strike a balance between educating them about healthy food choices, without triggering food obsessions that might lead to an eating disorder at this vulnerable age.
 Her teenage daughter is 80/20 paleo, and she feels that strikes a good balance between enhancing her health, letting her grow in independence, and be a “normal” kid.

 - Sophie: Her daughters have cars and jobs and are independent in their choices outside the home.
 She encourages them to make healthy choices and doesn’t worry when they don’t.
 You can’t control other people.
 She feeds them well when they are home.
 If they make poor food choices, they feel the negative effects, which educates them about the relationship between food and their bodies.

 - Sophie: She feels proud that her children have learned about the connection between food and health at a much younger age than she did.
 If they ever do develop health problems, they have seen her as a role model for reversing that process.
 It’s all about “planting the seeds” of knowledge.

 - Bre’anna: She wrote her cookbook not just to help families now, but also in case her children ever need a healing diet as adults.
 They’ll have the comfort food recipes of their childhood.

 - Sophie blogs at A Squirrel in the Kitchen.

-- Bre’anna blogs at He Won’t Know It’s Paleo.
+- Bre’anna’s cookbooks can be found at He Won’t Know It’s Paleo.

 - Cara blogs at Health Home and Happiness.